-Note: If the translation unit doesn't have approved="yes" it will be imported into Weblate as needing review (what matches XLIFF specification).
+If the translation unit doesn't have approved="yes" it will be imported into Weblate as needing review (which matches XLIFF specification).

-You can override this by adding skip-review-flag flag to the component, see Component configuration, what will make Weblate ignore this and all strings will appear as approved.
+You can override this by adding skip-review-flag flag to the component, see Component configuration, which will make Weblate ignore this and all strings will appear as approved.